Historic gold mining area in Smythesdale Victoria with old courthouse and jail site

 Pubs Worth a Visit

 1. Scarsdale Hotel – Our absolute favorite.
 With classic country charm, friendly staff, and phenomenal food, it’s worth the 6-minute drive to the neighbouring suburb of Scarsdale.
-The homemade mousse is a must-try, and the Surf n Turf (creamy prawns!) still has us drooling.
+The homemade chocolate-mousse is a must-try, and the Surf n Turf (creamy prawns!) still has us drooling.
 A true small-town gem—do yourself a favor and go!

 Nearby Dining Adventures